 Oral and Maxillofacial Surgery in Dogs and Cats, 2nd Edition

-Learn to master a highly specialized form of animal surgery.
+Help your students master a highly specialized form of animal surgery.
 Oral and Maxillofacial Surgery in Dogs and Cats, 2nd Edition offers a unique, detailed, comprehensive and highly illustrated account of surgical procedures that will improve outcomes for all surgical and dental specialists.
 The second edition of this text is a collaborative effort from both human and veterinary oral surgeons – each considered an expert in their field.
-With in-depth clinical photos, and illustrations, this indispensable resource is perfect for both general practitioners and students alike.
+With in-depth clinical photos, and illustrations, this indispensable resource is perfect for both students and general practitioners alike.

 - An authoritative collaboration between human and animal surgeons includes over 30 international contributors whorepresent the peak of professional expertise in the field.